 Diane Coyle CBE

-Diane Coyle is Professor of Economics at the University of Manchester.
-She will become the University of Cambridge’s inaugural Bennett Professor of Public Policy in March, joining the Department of Politics and International Studies in her new role.
+Diane Coyle is the University of Cambridge’s inaugural Bennett Professor of Public Policy, in the Department of Politics and International Studies.
+Previously she was Professor of Economics at the University of Manchester.

 Diane runs the consultancy Enlightenment Economics.
 She is a Fellow of the Office for National Statistics and a Member of the Natural Capital Committee.
 She was Vice-Chair of the BBC Trust until April 2015, a member of the Migration Advisory Committee from 2007-2012, and a member of the Competition Commission from 2001-2009.
 She is also a visiting research associate at the University of Oxford’s Smith School of Enterprise and the Environment.